BenchmarkXPRT/Public-AIXPRT-Resources/Installation readmes/AIXPRT TensorFlow Ubuntu Readme.md

 ## 2. System Requirements
    * This Module can run on all the systems supported by TensorFlow.
-   * NOTE : When running tensorflow-gpu on Ubuntu, we recommend running Ubuntu 18.04.1.
+   * Note: When running tensorflow-gpu on Ubuntu, we recommend running Ubuntu 18.04.1.

 ## 3. Run Benchmark